dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 #### Images

 Same with all the images.
-Make sure to be imposing a height divisible by 8 for any images' container.
+Make sure to be imposing a height divisible by 8 for any image container.

 ![form made of the inputs and buttons components](../../assets/images/../../../assets/images/Writings/Grid/vignette-box.png)